BestTimesToVisit.com Logo

 activity

-Immerse yourself in the vibrant art of block printing by participating in a hands-on workshop in the artisan village of Sanganer.
-Learn the traditional techniques from local craftspeople and create your own unique textile souvenir to take home.
+Immerse yourself in the traditional art of block printing by participating in a hands-on workshop in the artisan village of Sanganer.
+Learn the techniques from local craftspeople, choose your own wooden blocks, and create your own vibrant textile masterpiece to take home.
+This is a wonderfully tactile and rewarding cultural experience.

 nature